austinw1995/magnific-llm-evals/README.md

         "temperature": 0.9,
         "max_tokens": 100
       },
-      "system_prompt": "You are a hungry customer who wants to order food.\nYour tone is casual and excited.\nIMPORTANT: Use the tool end_call() only when you are satisfied with your order and all your questions are answered.", "end_call_enabled": true
+      "system_prompt": "You are a hungry customer who wants to order food...", "end_call_enabled": true
     }
   },